 Full and short adjectives.
-Full lessons - Knowledge Hypermarket.
-Short form of the adjective, spelling examples
+Complete lessons - Knowledge Hypermarket.
+Short form of adjective, spelling examples

 Difficulties in using adjectives are associated with the formation of a short form and the formation of degrees of comparison.

-1. A short form can only be formed from quality adjectives. short form is formed from the stem of the adjective and endings: zero, -а(-я), -о(-е), -ы(-и).
+1. The short form can only be formed from qualitative adjectives.
+Short form is formed from the base of the adjective and the endings: zero, -а(-я), -о(-е), -ы(-и).

 For example, cheerful.
-Oar base.
-Short form of cheerful, merry, merry, merry.
+The basis of the oars.
+Short form of cheerful, cheerful, cheerful, cheerful.

-If at the end of the base there is a combination of consonants with K or N, then when forming forms male escaped vowel appears: full - full, bitter - bitter.
+If at the end of the stem there is a combination of consonants with K or N, then when forming the forms male a fluent vowel appears: full - full, bitter - bitter.

-For adjectives with a basis in -enn (painful, artificial) in the masculine form, truncation occurs N. For example, painful - painful (painful); Artificial - artificial (artificial); Limited - limited (limited).
+For adjectives with the stem ending in –enn (painful, artificial) in the masculine form, N is truncated.
+For example, painful – painful (painful); Artificial - artificial (artificial); Limited – limited (limited).

-Only in some cases is the correct form in -enn: sincere - sincere, base - low, frank - frank.
+Only in some cases is the correct form in -enn: sincere - sincere, base - base, frank - frank.

-Some adjectives are used only in a short form: glad, much, must, need.
+Some adjectives are used only in a short form: glad, much, must, necessary.

-Some quality adjectives do not have a corresponding short form: adjectives with the suffixes -sk-, -n-, -ov-, -l- (comradely, efficient, advanced, skillful), denoting color (blue, lilac), animal color (crow, bay), a high degree of sign (tiny, fat), adjectives that are part of the terminological names (deep rear, fast train).
+Some qualitative adjectives do not have a corresponding short form: adjectives with the suffixes -sk-, -n-, -ov-, -l- (comradely, efficient, advanced, skillful), denoting color (blue, lilac), color of animals (raven, bay), a high degree of attribute (tiny, plump), adjectives included in terminological names (deep rear, fast train).

 2. Qualitative adjectives have comparative and superlative degrees of comparison (Table 2).

-The comparative degree shows that in one or another subject the feature is manifested to a greater or lesser extent than in others, for example:
+The comparative degree shows that in one or another subject a characteristic is manifested to a greater or lesser extent than in others, for example:

-Conversations became louder, more incoherent, more cheerful.
+Conversations became louder, more incoherent, more fun.
 Education comparative degree:

 Table 2.

-The initial form of the adjective from which the comparative degree is formed.
-Means of education comparative degree.
-Comparative adjectives.
+The initial form of an adjective from which the comparative degree is formed.
+Comparative degree means of education.
+Adjectives in comparative form.

-Adjectives with a basis on g, k, x, d, t, st hot, quiet, expensive, young, cool, fat -e- + stem final consonant alternation hotter, quieter, more expensive, younger, cooler, fatter
+Adjectives with stems in g, k, x, d, t, st hot, quiet, dear, young, cool, fat -e- + alternation of final consonant stem hotter, quieter, more expensive, younger, cooler, thicker

 Adjectives with suffixes -k-, -ok- (-ek-) low, high, long, thin -е- + truncation of suffixes k-, -ok-(-ek-) lower, higher, longer, thinner

-Good, bad, small from other bases better, worse, less
+The good, the bad, the little from other bases better, worse, less

-hard, weak, sweet COMPOSITE FORM Words more, less Harder, less weak, more sweet
+Hard, weak, sweet COMPOSITE FORM Words more, less Firmer, weaker, sweeter

-The superlative degree shows that one or another subject is superior to other subjects in some way, for example: Labor is the best, most radical medicine (Table 3).
+The superlative degree shows that a particular subject is superior to other subjects on some basis, for example: Work is the best, most radical medicine (Table 3).

-The initial form of the adjective from which the superlative degree is formed.
+The initial form of an adjective from which the superlative degree is formed.
 Educational means of superlatives Adjectives in the superlative form.

-Strict, short, quiet, high SIMPLE FORM -aysh- + alternating final consonant stem The strictest, the shortest, the quietest, the highest
+Strict, short, quiet, tall SIMPLE FORM -aysh- + alternating final consonant stem The strictest, the shortest, the quietest, the highest

-Tall, handsome Nai- + -sh- (truncation of the suffix -ok) nai- + -eysh- Highest Most beautiful
+Tall, handsome Nai- + -sh- (truncation of the suffix –ok) nai- + -eysh- The Highest The Most Beautiful

-Solid, approachable, loyal, funny, sad, smart, interesting COMPOSITE FORM Word most words most, least comparative adjective + genitive pronoun all - all The hardest, the most accessible, the most faithful, the least cheerful, the saddest of all, the smartest of all, the most interesting of all
+Solid, approachable, loyal, funny, sad, smart, interesting COMPOUND FORM The word most, the least comparative degree of the adjective + genitive case of the pronoun all - all The most solid, the most accessible, the most faithful, the least cheerful, the saddest of all, the smartest of all, the most interesting of all

-In the formation of short forms of adjectives from full ones (only qualitative ones), only the main accentological tendencies can be outlined, because strict regularities are not established here, fluctuations are often observed at the place of stress.
-The stress of the full and short forms in polysyllabic adjectives with unstressed ending-th (as well as parts of two-syllable adjectives) is identical, and in the paradigm of changing short adjectives by gender and number remains fixed on the main one (as in the paradigm of changing full forms).
-The formation of short forms from adjectives with a one-syllable and two-syllable stem (more often non-derivative) is accompanied by the mobility of stress both in word-formation and inflectional plans.
-In stems with full vowels, the stress in the short form moves to the first syllable. full vowel combination.
-In short forms of the middle gender, the stress mostly coincides with the masculine forms, although there are exceptions (dead - dead, light - easy, dark - dark, smart - smart, black - black, etc.). word forms plural always similar in stress to neuter word forms.
-The greatest shifts in stress occur in feminine word forms.
+In the formation of short forms of adjectives from full (qualitative only) forms, only the main accentological trends can be outlined, because no strict patterns have been established here; fluctuations at the point of impact are often observed.
+Stress of the full and short forms in polysyllabic adjectives with unstressed ending-y (as well as parts of two-syllable adjectives) is identical, and in the paradigm of changing short adjectives by gender and number remains fixed on the basis (as in the paradigm of changing full forms).
+The formation of short forms from adjectives with a one- and two-syllable base (usually non-derivatives) is accompanied by mobility of stress both in word formation and in inflectional terms.
+In stems with full vowel, the stress in the short form moves to the first syllable full-voice combination.
+In short forms of the neuter gender, the stress for the most part coincides with the forms of the masculine gender, although there are exceptions (dead - dead, light - light, dark - dark, smart - smart, black - black, etc.).
+Word forms plural always similar in stress to neuter word forms.
+The greatest stress shifts occur in feminine word forms.

-Thus, in the formation of short adjectives with a monosyllabic or disyllabic stem, there is a tendency to move the stress of the full form to the initial syllable of the stem in the masculine word form and to the ending in the feminine word form.
+Thus, when forming short adjectives with a one- or two-syllable stem, there is a tendency to move the stress of the full form to the initial syllable of the stem in the masculine word form and to the ending in the feminine word form.

-You can download ready-made answers for the exam, cheat sheets and other study materials in Word format at
+You can download ready-made answers for the exam, cheat sheets and other educational materials in Word format at

 Use the search form